vijay2181/jenkins-pr-merge-on-success/multi-branch-pipeline/Readme.md

 4. **Specify Status Checks**:
    - In the `Status checks found in the last week for this repository` dropdown, select `Pipelines as Code CI / ci` or `continuous-integration/jenkins/pr-head`.
    - Ensure that the status check is listed under `Required status checks`.
+   - click on 'Do not allow bypassing the above settings'

 5. **Require Branches to be Up to Date**:
    - Check the box for `Require branches to be up to date before merging`.
 This ensures that the branch being merged is up-to-date with the base branch.